Southern Ontario Junior Hockey League: History

 During the summer of 2006, the Yeck Conference applied to break off from the league and start their own Junior C league, but were turned down by the OHA.
-A talented and entertaining league, the SOJHL has a long-standing tradition of the OHA in the Southwestern Ontario region.
+The SOJHL has a long-standing tradition of the OHA in the Southwestern Ontario region.

 Dorchester Dolphins defenseman rushes back to defend against rush during 2013-14 season.

 The SOJHL downsized extensively for the 2008-09 season, losing Mitchell, West Lorne, and Central Elgin.
 The league also reformatted into three divisions.

 The SOJHL saw the Central Elgin franchise return, this time as the Port Stanley Sailors, for the 2009-2010 season.

 As of 2012, the SOJHL is in talks with the OHA as to the future of the league.
 The 2012-13 season will be played at the Junior C level and the league will be folded and divided up into other leagues in the summer of 2013.

 In the Spring of 2013, Junior C hockey in Ontario had its first major realignment since the creation of the Georgian Mid-Ontario Junior C Hockey League in 1994.
 The 27 teams between the Niagara & District Junior C Hockey League and the Southern Ontario Junior Hockey League were reshuffled.
 The SOJHL went from 15 to 9 teams, gaining the Aylmer Spitfires, but losing their reigning champion Ayr Centennials, the Burford Bulldogs, Delhi Travellers, Hagersville Hawks, Norfolk Rebels, Tavistock Braves, and Wellesley Applejacks.
 That summer the Niagara League would divide in half, forming the Midwestern Junior C Hockey League with its former Western Division.